bergholt/flora-excursoria-hafniensis/README.md

 # excursoria

-A Prolog reading of the index to *Flora Excursoria Hafniensis*, Salomon Thomas Nicolai Drejer, Kjøbenhavn 1838.
+A Prolog reading and interactive digital archive / index of the 'INDEX NOMINUM' section of *Flora Excursoria Hafniensis* by Danish Botanist Salomon Thomas
+Nicolai Drejer published in 1838.

 The index prints 903 names in a single alphabetical sequence: